DragoiAnca0404/FE_App_Scores/README.md

+Match Structure
+A match is a fundamental entity within the Sports Score Management App and is characterized by the following unique identifiers and attributes:

+Unique Identifiers:

+Match Date: The scheduled date and time when the match takes place.
+Match Name: A descriptive title for the match, which may include team names or event identifiers.
+Teams:

+Each match must include at least two teams.
+There is no upper limit on the number of teams that can participate in a match.
+Each team is assigned a unique identifier (e.g., team name or ID).
+Scores:

+Each team participating in the match will have an associated score.
+Scores are recorded and updated as the match progresses, allowing for real-time tracking of performance.
+Example Structure:
+Match Example:

+Match Date: October 12, 2024, 3:00 PM
+Match Name: "Team A vs. Team B - Championship Final"
+Teams:

+Team 1: Team A
+Score: 2
+Team 2: Team B
+Score: 3
+Summary
+In summary, each match in the Sports Score Management App is uniquely identified by its date and name and must include a minimum of two teams, each with an assigned score.
+This structure allows for comprehensive tracking and management of sports events, facilitating better engagement and data analysis for users.

 <img src="https://github.com/user-attachments/assets/fa3549fd-76a8-4e23-a75a-3bc72b2a49ae" alt="WhatsApp Image 2024-10-12 at 16 20 38" width="400"/>

 <img src="https://github.com/user-attachments/assets/1fbf7fed-24e0-43c2-a8ed-e1e205ad1d98" alt="WhatsApp Image 2024-10-12 at 16 20 38 (1)" width="400"/>